 - Dry driftwood should not touch opposite walls of your tank.
 Otherwise, once it gets soaked in water, it will increase in size and squeeze out the glass.

-- Add Seachem Purigen.
+- Add Seachem Purigen (link to check the price on Amazon).
 It will deal with the tannin color.

 - Even if you got driftwood from pet stores, I would strongly advise to prepare it for your shrimp tank.
 Play safe.